 This nationwide project builds on existing work from within the equalities sector and from across Scotland’s museums, to explore the mechanisms of how Scotland can confront challenging histories within museum spaces.

 In 2021 MGS coordinated a national consultation with Intercultural Youth Scotland and Diffley Partnership, to establish public and expert perspectives for how Scotland’s involvement in empire, colonialism, and historic slavery can be addressed using museum collections and museum spaces.
 As a result of this project, and based on the evidence gathered, the project Steering Group in June 2022 delivered a set of recommendations to the Scottish Government.
 In developing the recommendations, the Steering Group looked broadly at potential mechanisms for addressing the legacies of empire, colonialism, and historic slavery in museum spaces and through collections.

-Print versions are available, for a copy please email firstname.lastname@example.org
+The recommendations are outlined in full in the report, Empire, Slavery, & Scotland’s Museums Recommendations.
+Print versions are available, for a copy please email Inform@museumsgalleriesscotland.org.uk

 Led by expert advice

 An independent Steering Group have recommended how Scotland’s existing and future museum collections and museum spaces can better recognise and represent Scotland’s colonial and slavery history.
 The Group is independently chaired by Sir Geoff Palmer, renowned scientist and human rights activist.